-You may encounter a stop error session has a valid pool on exit on the terminal server when trying to log off from a Remote Desktop Services session.
+You may encounter a Blue Screen of Death error with the stop code SESSION_HAS_VALID_POOL_ON_EXIT on the terminal server when trying to log off from a Remote Desktop Services session.

 The error stops the remote desktop session to the remote desktop server from responding followed by an abrupt disconnect.

-The error can be fixed by installing a hotfix provided by Microsoft.
-Follow the steps in the article to know how to fix the error with your Windows server, 7, and 10 systems.
+If you encounter this problem, we recommend you follow the steps in this article to know how to fix the error with your Windows 10 system.

 - Click on Start and select Settings.

 - Open Windows Update from the left pane.

 - Click on the Check for updates button and install all the pending updates.

 Windows updates often fix compatibility issues and security flaws, so it’s a good practice to download and install them frequently.
 Many of these updates address both hardware and software issues.

 - Press the Windows key and type system restore.